zxkevinxz/ai-hero/courses/00-rag-project/03-basic-prompting-and-evals/notes.md

 ---

+What are we talking about in terms of numbers?
+How many evals do we need?

+---

+Evals are the way you express your taste.

+How do you express your scope?

+Evals are E2E tests.

+What's a good amount of evals?
+What's a good amount of tests?

+Evals cost money to run.

+Running subsets of a test.

+---

+Evals - you need to know what users are NOT using it for

+---

+Evals are private - no risk of contamination

+---

 The origins of in-context learning are Radford et al. 2019, the GPT-2 paper.

 We demonstrate language models can perform downstream tasks in a zero-shot setting without any parameter or architecture modification.